 - We can transform ourselves over time: our thinking is not static

 Chapter one titled Nightmare brings us into Malcolm’s childhood.
-Very early into his life Malcolm’s family home is torched by the Ku Klux Klan; his father is murdered and his mother is sent to a mental institution.
+Very early in his life, Malcolm’s family home is torched by the Ku Klux Klan; his father is murdered and his mother is sent to a mental institution.
 Malcolm refers to his grandfather as “the rapist” who has infected his DNA.
 He becomes a foster child; with a justifiable rage for white people.

 By sixteen, Malcolm is dealing drugs, carrying guns and stealing.
-At twenty one he is in prison.
+At 21 he is in prison.
 Here, he discovers Allah, the religion of Islam and Elijah Muhammad.
-After leaving prison, he become’s one of Muhammad’s most legendary disciples.
+After leaving prison, he becomes one of Muhammad’s most legendary disciples.

 Reading our way to freedom

-In prison, Malcolm’s brother introduces him Islam.
+In prison, Malcolm’s brother introduces him to Islam.
 His primary instruction to young Malcolm is to read:

 From then until I left that prison, in every free moment I had, if I was not reading in the library, I was reading on my bunk…months passed without my even thinking about being imprisoned.
 In fact, up to then, I never had been so truly free in my life.